DanielTakeshi/point-clouds/README.md

   ModelNet40.
 Those datasets come from [this CVPR 2015 paper][3], and papers often use ModelNet40 to compare different architectures and algorithms.

-- PointNet++ for segmentation on ShapeNet (but only using one class, need to expand on this).
+- PointNet++ and Point Transformer for segmentation on ShapeNet (but only using one class, need to expand on this).
+Metric seems to be IoU, but is it categorical or is it instance level?

 For detailed comparisons, please see the `bash/` folder.